 - Rosacea – Ten tips on how to live with it

 Avoid harsh cleansers

-Both my teenage and adult acne clients make the mistake of over washing their skin.
-Foaming, alkaline cleansers strip their skin of its natural oils, leaving it dry, dull and inflamed; it then ironically produces more oil to compensate.
+Both my teenage and adult acne clients make the mistake of over-washing their skin.
+Foaming, alkaline cleansers strip barrier-loving natural oils, leaving their skin dry, dull and inflamed; ironically, it produces more oil to compensate.

 Is your skin dehydrated as well?

 I noticed that their skin was also dehydrated and out of balance.
 It was a vicious circle – teenage acne products dehydrated their skin; then the parched skin cells got stuck in the oil and clogged up the pores.